FloJCodes/SnakeGame/README.md

 ## Third Party Services
-Basic structure of main.cpp and Game class is from a Tutorial series by https://www.youtube.com/@SurajSharmaFourKnob.
+The basic structure of main.cpp and Game class is from a Tutorial series by https://www.youtube.com/@SurajSharmaFourKnob.
-The complete rebuilt tutorial game is in my GitHub aswell: https://github.com/FloJCodes/DefendGame.git I rebuilt the tutorial game to snake with the a bit of help by AI for problem solving.
+The complete rebuilt tutorial game is in my GitHub aswell: https://github.com/FloJCodes/DefendGame.git.
+I rebuilt the tutorial game to snake with a bit of help from AI for problem solving.

-##Contact
+## Contact
 You can contact me via email: flojcodes@gmail.com